+Page 6 Mark Scheme Syllabus

+IGCSE - JUNE 2005 0510

-R1 Part Two
+R1 Part 2: Exercise 1 Cambr.

-Part Two Exercise 1 - Question 7
+Question 7 138

-Listen to the following interview about a sponsored walk, and then fill in the details below.
+e following interview about a sponsored walk, and t r the interview twice. then fill in the details below.

-You will hear the interview twice.
+Part 2: Exercise 1 R1

-[f/x short lead-in theme music...]
+[F/X short lead-in theme music...]

 - V1 Good evening, I'm Ken Malone.
-Welcome to "Your Voice Counts", our weekly look at how what you do helps make life better for other people.
+Welcome to 'Your Voice Counts', our weekly look at how what you do helps make life better for other people.
 Tonight we have the story of two sisters - one of whom, Francoise Joannou, is here to talk to us.
-Ms Joannou... - Please... call me Françoise...
-V2

-- V1 Francoise, you and your sister have just returned from an exhausting experience. - Yes, we have spent a month walking the Great Wall of China.
-It was all to raise money to a charity which supports research into diseases.
+Ms Joannou... - V2 Please... call me Francoise.. - V1 Francoise, you and your sister have just returned from an exhausting experience... - V2 Yes, we have spent a month walking the Great Wall of China.
+It was all to raise money for a charity which supports research into diseases.
 We hope our little contribution goes towards saving some lives. - V1 Tell us more about your trip.
 Why did you decide to carry out this expedition? - V2 My sister became very ill.
-Thankfully, she recovered and we were all so grateful for her restored health that we decided to do something to raise money to help medical research. - V1 Why did you choose to go to the Great Wall of China? - V2 Actually, it was already arranged a large fund-raising event was to take place there it was called "Walk for Life", and all we had to do was start collecting sponsors. - V1 What do you mean by 'sponsors'? - V2 We asked people and businesses, local shops, schools, libraries and churches everyone who knew us in fact to promise us a little money for each kilometre we walked. - V1 I understand.
-How far did you walk then? - Well, the Great Wall is 5,000 km long.
+Thankfully, she recovered and we were all so grateful for her restored health that we decided to do something to raise money to help medical research. - V1 Why did you choose to go to the Great Wall of China? - V2 Actually, it was already arranged, a large fund-raising event was to take place there.
+It was called 'Walk for Life', and all we had to do was start collecting sponsors. - V1 What do you mean by 'sponsors'? - V2 We asked people and businesses, local shops, schools, libraries and churches, everyone who knew us in fact, to promise us a little money for each kilometre we walked. - V1 I understand.
+How far did you walk then? - V2 Well, the Great Wall is 5,000 km long.
 It's endless, you can see it going on ahead of you over huge mountain ranges.
 Did you know it can be seen from space?
-We thought we'd try 100 km, which sounded easy. - V1 Yeah, that sounds a reasonable goal ... - V2 Remember that the Great Wall was built over 2,000 years ago as a protection against hostile tribes.
+We thought we'd try 100 km, which sounded easy. - V1 Yeah, that sounds a reasonable goal... - V2 Remember that the Great Wall was built over 2,000 years ago as a protection against hostile tribes.
 It's as strong as a fortress and because of that it's often necessary to climb straight up for 1,500 metres.
 In one place, we had to clamber up 2,000 huge steps.
-At one point, we had to be pulled across a section above a reservoir on a harness,quite terrifying. - V1 And did you achieve your aim of 100 km? - V2 Yes, we did, and it's wonderful to know that the money raised will now be put towards research which will help others to live longer. - V1 Well done.
-Would you encourage our listeners to take part in another "Walk for Life"? - V2 Oh certainly, there are treks planned all over the world.
-Have a look at this website: www.walkforlife.net rapapers.com
+At one point, we had to be pulled across a section above a reservoir on a harness, quite terrifying. - V1 Who walked with you? - V2 There were guides and 56 other fundraisers who were taking part in the 'Walk for Life'.
+We met so many local people en route.
+Some were washing clothes in streams or carrying water.
+Everyone stopped us and asked us where we were going and why.
+They were always so kind and hospitable.
+Everyone was so interested in our aims, and among